 In marketing, there’s an expression about ‘leaning into’ something.
 For example, if you blog and are married with kids, have a dog and like Seinfeld you should tell this story when you write.

 But the other aspect of leaning into something means to tackle your goals head on.
 If you’re injured, you need to rehab the injury before you can get stronger, more powerful or faster.
+If your injury was caused by a bus accident, consult a bus accident lawyer to secure the maximum compensation you need to pay for injury-related expenses.

 Imagine if we were talking about improving a student’s GPA in school.
 If in every class they had a 90% average and one class was a 50%, there is more potential to increase the overall GPA if they focus on the class where they’re getting 50%.
 The same is true with training.
 If all we focus on are our strengths, our overall results won’t be nearly as good than if we put serious attention to where we need it the most.